NetLogo/NW-Extension/README.md

 Loading a GraphML file into NetLogo with the network extension should be as simple as calling `nw:load-graphml "example.graphml"`, but there is a bit of preparation involved.

 The key idea is that `nw:load-graphml` will try to assign the attribute values defined in the GraphML file to NetLogo agent variables of the same names (this is *not* case sensitive).
 The first one it tries to set is `breed` if it is there, so the turtle or link will get the right breed and, hence, the right breed variables.
+The load expects the *plural form* of the breed for a turtle or link, it will not recognize the singular form.

 One special case is the `who` number, which is ignored by the importer if it is present as a GraphML attribute: NetLogo does not allow you to modify this number once a turtle is created and, besides, there could already be an existing turtle with that number.